ayush12121997/Algorithms-And-Data-Structures-in-JAVA/CP_DS_Algo.md

 <a name="FindFactors"></a>
 ### Find factors of a number
 #### Find all factors
-When calculating a factor, if we check that whether or not a number divides another number, if it does, at the same time we have also found another factor that is the quoteint of the divsion.
+When calculating a factor, if we check that whether or not a number divides another number, if it does, at the same time we have also found another factor that is the quotient of the division.
 ```java
 ArrayList<Integer> factorize(int n)
 {